TJBRocker/SQL-Portfolio/8 Week SQL Challenge/Case Study #3 - Foodie-Fi/Solution.md

 |churn|	92|	9.2|

 ### 7. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?

+Another window function!
+This question had me stumped for a little while.
+I realised however, by ranking each plan but this time by date descending, I could determine the current plan for each customer.
+From there I simplying had to filter on this value and do some counting!

 ````sql
 WITH current_plan